GregoireW/voronoi/README.md

-# Voronoi map fpr centipede
+# Voronoi map for centipede

 Test to show how a map can be generated using voronoi diagram from GNSS caster (here centipede)